sfackler/rust-postgres/README.md

 ```rust
 let conn = PostgresConnection::connect("postgres://user:pass@host:port/database?arg1=val1&arg2=val2");
 ```
-As the Rust standard library currently lacks DNS lookup functionality, `host` must currently be an IP address.

 `pass` may be omitted if not needed. `port` defaults to `5432` and `database` defaults to the value of `user` if not specified.
 The driver supports `trust`, `password` and `md5` authentication.